Alan Ayckbourn: Early Writing

 Details of the plays and when they were written are very sketchy as very little information about them survives and the playwright himself has little recollection of them.
 The details below are the result of research by the playwright's Archivist Simon Murgatroyd in consultation with Alan Ayckbourn.
 All surviving manuscripts are held in the Ayckbourn Archive at the

 Borthwick Institute for Archives at the University of York.
-Further details about these plays can also be found in the Simon Murgatroyd's book Unseen Ayckbourn.
+Further details about these plays can be found by clicking on there play title and within Simon Murgatroyd's book Unseen Ayckbourn.

 Surviving Manuscripts